stacks-network/docs/src/pages/build-an-app.md

 [@page-reference | inline]
 | /smart-contracts/public-registry-tutorial

-### Connect
+### Stacks.js

-Connect is a JavaScript library developed by Blockstack PBC that makes it easy to integrate authentication, data storage and smart contracts functionality in a user-friendly way.
+[Stacks.js](https://blockstack.github.io/stacks.js/) is a collection of JavaScript library developed by Blockstack PBC that makes it easy to integrate authentication, data storage and smart contracts functionality in a user-friendly way.

-[@page-reference | inline]
-| /authentication/connect